savonet/book/audio.md

 ```{.liquidsoap include="liq/say-playlist.liq" from=1 to=-1}
 ```

-Another very useful protocol is `annotate` which adds metadata to the following song, as in
+Another very useful protocol is `annotate`\indexop{annotate} which adds metadata to the following song, as in

 ```